CR1 & IR1 Spouse Visa Guide

 This type of visa will be applicable to applicants whose marriage is less than 2 years old, where the imposition of conditional resident status is deemed necessary by US Citizenship and Immigration Services (USCIS) to establish that a marriage is made in good faith.
 As such, the CR1 green card is only valid for a period of 2 years, and will require you and your spouse to jointly apply to remove the conditional status prior to expiry of this 2-year period.

-What is the IR1 visa?
+What is the IR1 Visa?

 The IR1 visa is a more permanent spousal visa, initially valid for a period of 10 years.
 This is an immigrant visa that allows the spouse of a US citizen to enter the United States as a permanent resident from the outset, without qualification, where the acronym “IR” stands for “Immediate Relative”.
 This type of visa will be granted to applicants who have been married to an American citizen for more than 2 years.